ncats/GSRSFrontend/README.md

 ## Install Application Packages

-After you have cloned the application to your local computer, open your favorite command line, navigate to the root directory (where the package.json is located), and run the following command:
+After you have cloned the application to your local computer, and prepared the dojo dependencies, open your favorite command line, navigate to the root directory (where the package.json is located), and copy the `package.dev.json` file to a new file called `package.json`, then run the command:

 - `npm install`